paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 As a charity, Waverley's owners can benefit from extra government assistance when passengers (who are or are in a "family group" with qualifying UK taxpayers) make a donation to the charity in lieu of a fare which is at least 10% more than the applicable fare.
 Waverley can then claim a further 25% of the value from the government under the statutory Gift Aid scheme, which is a major way in which the state helps to fund charities.
 Without a substantial proportion of Waverley's passengers signing up for Gift Aid when purchasing tickets it is unlikely that the ship would earn enough revenue to continue in service, so it is to be encouraged

 If you don't want to pay the voluntary donation you don't have to.
 You are perfectly entitled to travel at 10% below the advertised fare.
 Unfortunately you cannot get the lower fare if you book on line.
 You must call the Waverley Excursions office (if you want to buy tickets in advance) or buy at the purser's office on board when you make your sailing.
-Also the office and purser will quote you the higher fare, so it is essential that, prior to making your payment, you say that you do not want to make the donation and require the 10% reduction.
-This will be done without quibble.
+It is essential that, prior to making your payment, you say that you do not want to make the donation and require the 10% reduction.